zero-to-mastery/project-paycheck/README.md

 ## Notes:

+- If you have any questions, contact Erik on Discord or at dichotomyydev@gmail.com
 - Make sure to have the Prettier extension installed so that your code will autoformat accorrding to the config file
 - Make sure to have MongoDB installed locally or add your own URL to the connect function.
 Please leave the default connect function when submitting a PR
+- Please keep PRs small so that code reviews will be managable
+- For overview of the Git workflow, read this article https://medium.com/@francesco.agnoletto/how-to-not-f-up-your-local-files-with-git-part-1-e0756c88fd3c